Home

 In fact, the Mandarin term “t’ai chi ch’uan” translates to “supreme ultimate fist,” “boundless fist,” or “great extremes boxing.”
 The concept of “supreme ultimate” appears in both Taoist and Confucian Chinese philosophy and represents the fusion of Yin (receptive) and Yang (active) into a single ultimate represented by the familiar Taijitu symbol (shown here).

 For our purpose here, which is senior fitness, the focus is on practice of the forms for their health benefits.
 Seniors are not alone in this focus.
-Many practitioners worldwide, and of varying ages, have little or no interest in martial training.
+Worldwide, many practitioners of varying ages have little or no interest in martial training.
 They view the forms as a kind moving meditation that brings about calmness, physical flexibility and balance.

 Health Benefits